 One of our go-to meals to cook at home, both for taste and ease of preparation is simple roasted chicken.
-You really don’t need to do too much to a whole chicken besides add salt and pepper, tie the legs together and place in a hot oven.
+You really don’t need to do too much to a whole chicken besides add salt and pepper, roasted it in a hot oven.
 But sometimes I like to play around with ingredients and I am always drawn to the middle eastern spices I grew up with.

 - 8 garlic cloves